astrorama/ElementsEnv/doc/Manual.md

 Each shell at startup reads some mandatory system config files that in turn read source the files of the `/etc/profile.d` directory.
 In that directory there are files for both `sh` and `csh` families of shells.
-And this is not different for the `/etc/profile.d/euclid.sh` and `/etc/profile.d/euclid.csh` files.
+And this is not different for the `/etc/profile.d/elementsenv.sh` and `/etc/profile.d/elementsenv.csh` files.
 They are read whenever a new shell is created.

 And these latter files reads the correct file at the correct moment.
-For the login procedure they source the `Euclid_group_login.{,c}sh` files and for the subshell creation, the `Euclid_group_setup.{,c}sh` files
+For the login procedure they source the `ElementsEnv_group_login.{,c}sh` files and for the subshell creation, the `ElementsEnv_group_setup.{,c}sh` files

 ### The Manual Setup